daattali/beautiful-jekyll/2018_readings.md

 subtitle: To help educate evolutionary biologists about the kinds of questions that marine scientists care about and to help educate marine scientists about the kinds of questions that evolutionary biologists care about, we have developed a recommended reading list of classic papers in both fields.
 ---

 To facilitate broad discussions about literature among members of the RCN, we have set up Slack channel at [evolvingseas.slack.com](evolvingseas.slack.com).
 The steering committee has developed a reading list for Winter/Spring 2019, with a schedule for discussions every two weeks and questions for discussion.
+We encourage you to discuss the papers with other participants prior to joining the larger discussion on slack.
+For each topic, your group should choose one person to post a summary to the Slack channel that summarizes the group’s reaction to the papers and discussion questions.

-Participation can take one of two options.
-Option 1 (preferred): Participants start group at their home institution and meeting once or twice during each two-week period (any time during the two weeks is fine) to read and discuss the papers.
-For each topic, the group should then choose one person to summarize the group’s reaction to the papers and discussion questions on the Slack channel.
-Option 2: If a participant has trouble finding enough critical mass to form a group, that participant can read the papers and discuss them with the community on Slack.
+Some suggestions to forming a discussion group 1) Start a group at your home institution and meet once or twice during each two-week period (any time during the two weeks is fine) to read and discuss the papers, 2) Find colleagues on the RCN list (linked here) and discuss with them virtually before joining the larger discussion, or 3) If a participant has trouble finding enough critical mass to form a group, that participant can read the papers and discuss them with the community on Slack.

 All participants can also use the thread feature in Slack to post additional questions, and react to comments or questions posed by other groups.

-#### We encourage all participants who would like to attend one of our workshops in the next three years (Synthesis, Genomics, or Training/Integration) to pariticipate in the discussions on the Slack channel.
+#### We encourage all participants who would like to attend one of our workshops in the next three years (Synthesis, Genomics, or Training/Integration) to participate in the discussions on the Slack channel.

 ## Theme and rationale
 For our first set of coordinated readings, we decided to focus the scale of spatial and temporal variability in the ocean, with a focus on how this variability may influence evolutionary processes.
-We are interested to have discussions about how adaptive change in populations may be structured in space in time, particularly below the scale of gene flow.
-Some of the readings were also designed to spark discussions about what constitutes evidence for adaptation and how we should design studies to study adaptation.
-Keep in mind there are many themes that we hope to discuss in the future (e.g., plasticity, evolutionary rescue, eco-evo dynamics and evolution in a community context, epigenetics) if this first set of coordinated readings is successful.
+We are interested in having discussions about how adaptive change in populations may be structured in space in time, particularly in the case when gene flow is stronger than selection.
+Some of the readings were also designed to spark discussions about what constitutes evidence for adaptation and how we should design studies to detect adaptation.
+Keep in mind there are many themes that we hope to discuss in the future (e.g., evolutionary rescue, eco-evo dynamics and evolution in a community context, plasticity and epigenetics, evolutionary perspectives on conservation biology) if this first set of coordinated readings is successful.

+## Note that the date posted for each week below is the date we expect the discussion to be completed and summaries posted to the Slack channel.

 ## Week 1 (Deadline for discussion January 19)